Particle identification with the cluster counting technique for the IDEA drift chamber: Conclusion and Future Perspectives

 \section{Conclusion and Future Perspectives}

-Using no-optimized cluster counting algorithms gave promising results in reproducing expected physical distributions.
-As a next step, the setup will undergo a new test in a muon beam of momenta in the relativistic rise range, in order to define the particle identification capabilities of the cluster counting approach with optimized parameters over the full range of interest for all future lepton machines.
+Using preliminary CC algorithms gave promising results in reproducing the expected physical distributions.
+As a next step, the experimental setup will undergo new tests in muon beams with momenta over the full range of interest for the future lepton machines, to assess the particle identification capabilities of the cluster counting approach with optimized algorithms.